Corno do Bico

 About Corno do Bico

-Corno do Bico Regional Protected Landscape covers approximately 2,190 hectares in Viana do Castelo district of northwestern Portugal, protecting a mountainous area of Atlantic-influenced habitats between the Minho and Lima river basins.
-The landscape is characterised by granite terrain rising to over 800 metres with deeply incised valleys, traditional agricultural landscapes, and important remnant native woodland.
+Corno do Bico Regional Protected Landscape covers approximately 2,175 hectares in Viana do Castelo district of northwestern Portugal, protecting a mountainous area of Atlantic-influenced habitats in the municipality of Paredes de Coura between the Minho and Lima river basins.
+[1] The landscape is characterised by granite terrain rising to 883 metres at the Corno do Bico peak, with deeply incised valleys, traditional agricultural landscapes, and important remnant native woodland.
 The area sits in the humid Atlantic zone of northwestern Iberia receiving substantial rainfall supporting lush vegetation including oak and birch forests, heathland, and wetland communities.
 Traditional communities maintain pastoral practices including common grazing and small-scale terraced agriculture.
 The landscape reflects centuries of human-environment interaction creating high habitat diversity.

 Wildlife Ecosystems

 The protected landscape supports Atlantic wildlife typical of humid northwestern Iberia.
 The area lies within broader Iberian wolf range.
 Wild boar and roe deer inhabit woodland and scrubland.
 Red fox, stone marten, genet, and European badger are common.
 Otters frequent streams.
-The well-preserved riparian habitats support Pyrenean desman.
-Bird communities include goshawk, buzzard, sparrowhawk, and tawny owl in forested areas.
+The well-preserved riparian habitats support the Pyrenean desman, a semi-aquatic insectivore of conservation concern.
+[1] Bird communities include goshawk, buzzard, sparrowhawk, and tawny owl in forested areas.
 Woodpeckers include great spotted and green.
-Montagu's harrier uses open heathland.
-Amphibian diversity is high with fire salamander, gold-striped salamander, and several newt and frog species.
+Amphibian diversity is high with fire salamander, golden-striped salamander, and several newt and frog species.

 Flora Ecosystems

-Vegetation reflects the strongly Atlantic climate with higher rainfall supporting lusher communities than interior regions.
-Remnant native woodland includes pedunculate oak, birch, holly, and hazel.
-Heathland dominates higher ground with heather, gorse, and bilberry maintained by traditional burning and grazing.
+Vegetation reflects the strongly Atlantic climate with high rainfall supporting lusher communities than interior regions.
+Remnant native woodland includes pedunculate oak, birch, holly, and hazel, with the protected landscape known for its well-preserved oak forests.
+[1] Heathland dominates higher ground with heather, gorse, and bilberry maintained by traditional burning and grazing.
 Riparian corridors feature alder, willow, and ash.
 Peat bogs and wet meadows support sundew, sphagnum mosses, and sedges.
 Bracken covers extensive abandoned agricultural areas.
 Chestnut groves provide autumn harvest.
 The absence of Mediterranean species highlights the strongly Atlantic character.

 Geology